tiffarodrigs/Roboger-Neighborhood/README.md

 Test: "It should return "0,Beep!,Boop!,Won't you be my neighbor?,4,5,6,7,8,9,Beep!,Beep!,Boop!" if the number 12 is inputted"
 Code: beepBoop(12);
 Expected Output: 0,Beep!,Boop!,Won't you be my neighbor?,4,5,6,7,8,9,Beep!,Beep!,Boop!

+Test: "It should return "0,Beep!,Boop!,Won't you be my neighbor?,4,5,6,7,8,9,Beep!,Beep!,Boop!,Won't you be my neighbor?" if the number 13 is inputted"
+Code: beepBoop(13);
+Expected Output: 0,Beep!,Boop!,Won't you be my neighbor?,4,5,6,7,8,9,Beep!,Beep!,Boop!,Won't you be my neighbor?